-Having reached the grand old age of 50 years last month I am starting to think about the concept of ageing.
+Ageing well – having reached the grand old age of 50 years recently I am starting to think about the concept of ageing.
 And the aches and creaks are starting.
 When someone mentions the words “oh she is ageing well” it always makes me think of skincare.
 And whilst skincare is an important part of ageing that is not all it is about.
 So I will ask the question … what does it mean to age well?
 For women and for men?
 It’s a lot do to with your health.
 Keeping fit and active, playing a sport, going for walks, getting out in the fresh air and eating well.
 Also minding your mental health.

 The trouble is there are only so many hours in the day.
 It can be hard to fit everything in.
 I do ten minutes of stretching in the morning because I went over on my ankle a few years ago and if I don’t do the exercises my foot hurts.
 It’s nothing major – just standing on the stairs and going up and down on one leg and then switching to the other leg and a few floor exercises.
 You don’t need fancy equipment or exercise gear, you just need to commit to looking after yourself on a regular basis and actually complete the exercises.